Dept. of Writing and Communication

 As a visual artist, Katz's work is primarily participatory and language-based, exploring the intersection of text and audience.
 Katz is founder, director, and curator of the San Francisco-based art gallery Savernack Street, recipient of the Andy Warhol Foundation's Alternative Exposure/Southern Exposure Grant, and has been widely featured nationally and internationally, including the New York Times, BBC News, and National Public Radio.

 Katz is also a member of Common Field, a national research and advocacy organization connecting contemporary, noncommercial artist-run and artist-centered spaces and initiatives.
-She also serves on the Board at Alchemia, a non-profit organization based in Northern California focusing on nurturing the creative expression of individuals with disabilities.

 News and Events